sseleznevqa/locatine/README.md

 s.browser.button(s.lctr("name of the button", scope: "Some form"))
 ```
 That may be helpful in case of migration from plain watir to watir + locatine

+## What else?

+Version of Locatine is 0.00463 only.
+It means so far this is a draft.
+It's work.
+But...
+Well...
+You know...